 3.5 Data Accessibility & Security

 Registered users on the Mendix platform have access to Data Hub.
 However to consume data through external entities in your Mendix app, you need a Data Hub license and the type of license that you have determines how much data you can consume.
-This is described in Data Hub License Limitations section of Consumed OData Service Requirements.
+For more information, see the Data Hub License Limitations section of Consumed OData Service Requirements.

 4 Information Available in the Data Hub Catalog

 The information that is registered for data sources and exposed datasets are as follows: